cyx977/pythoncryptography/README.md

 eve has both v1' and v2'

 the key can be extracted with v1 and v2' as well as v1' and v2
 but not with v1' and v2'

+diffie hellman came up with this key exchange idea
+alice and bob both agree on a predetermined mathematical parameter
+which is a generator and a big prime number